stat545ubc-2025/collaborative-project-group-1/TEAMWORK.md

 ## _TIMING_ ##
 <!-- When will you each aim to submit your pull requests, keeping in mind that another teammate will need to review your work?
 Warning: Do not submit your part of the project last–minute.
 Your teammate may not be able to review it in time.
-Pull requests will be submitted 24 hours prior to deadline of assignment, this will allow us to have adequate time to debug.
 -->
-Pull requests will be submitted 24 hours prior to deadline of assignment to allow for adequate time to debug.
+- [ ] Pull requests will be submitted 24 hours prior to deadline of assignment to allow for adequate time to debug.
+- [ ] We will consult regarding our schedule and deadlines for the week ahead of time, so we can know when to expect contributions from different members.

 ## _COMMUNICATION_ ##
 <!-- How will you communicate with each other?
 For example, will you be using both Slack and GitHub Issues?
 For what, exactly?
 How long will it realistically take you to respond to a message?
 Will you hold a regular meeting, or rely exclusively on asynchronous communication?
 -->

-The team will use Slack for real-time discussions and GitHub Issues for task-specific communication and tracking progress.
+- [ ] The team will use Slack for real-time discussions and GitHub Issues for task-specific communication and tracking progress.
 Slack will be used for quick questions, coordination, and for planning division of labour, while GitHub Issues will store decisions and detailed technical discussions.
-Team members will aim to respond to Slack messages and Github issues in a timely manner to able to complete the assignment on time.
+- [ ] Team members will aim to respond to Slack messages and Github issues in a timely manner (within a day) to able to complete the assignment on time.
-**We will hold a virtual check-in meetings when needed to discuss progress and next steps, these meetings will be held through our [Slack huddle group](https://app.slack.com/huddle/T09A488KAUT/C09EX911AEQ).**
+- [ ] **We will hold a virtual check-in meetings when needed to discuss progress and next steps, these meetings will be held through our [Slack huddle group](https://app.slack.com/huddle/T09A488KAUT/C09EX911AEQ).**